jopiiyan/Virtual-Paddock-Engineer/EVALUATION.md

 queries ("which compound", "who degraded less", "fastest average") that are a fundamental mismatch for semantic retrieval; no amount of fusion or reranking fixes them.
 The next build is a **query router with a text-to-SQL path** for aggregation/attribute queries, keeping the semantic pipeline for genuinely fuzzy questions.
-This is out of scope for this build by design (CLAUDE.md §5 P5).

 ## RAGAS (answer quality): judged by Gemini